Eswar797/I-Love-PDF/DEPLOY.md

 - Verify `uploads` directory is writable
 - Check Railway logs for errors

-## Railway Tips
+## Render Tips

-- Railway auto-detects Node.js projects
-- You can use Railway's built-in PostgreSQL if needed
-- Railway provides free tier with generous limits
+- Use Blueprint deployment for automatic configuration from `render.yaml`
+- Free tier backend services spin down after 15 minutes (first request may be slow)
+- Static sites are always available (no spin-down)
-- Check Railway dashboard for logs and metrics
+- Check Render dashboard for logs and metrics
+- Consider upgrading to paid plan for always-on backend in production